 Since 2015, NAHS has operated Buttertubs Place, an 82 unit senior’s affordable market housing complex located at 10, 11 &15 Buttertubs Drive in Nanaimo.
 A meal program, housekeeping services, and lifeline are available to tenants at cost.

-There are several senior’s housing complexes in Nanaimo operated by other non-profit societies that offer subsidized or affordable market housing for seniors.
-Please visit the BC Housing website, Seniors Listings [click here] *Get Adobe Acrobat Reader, for contact information as application information differs by operator.
+For other seniors’ housing complexes in Nanaimo operated by other non-profit societies that offer subsidized or affordable market housing for seniors, please visit the BC Housing website, Seniors Listings [click here], for contact information as application information differs by operator.

 Tillicum Haus Native Friendship Centre operates a housing complex at 479 Tenth Street for First Nations Elders & Young Adults.
 This complex consists of 10 Bachelor suites for young adults aged 18-24 and 8 one-bedroom apartments for singles or couples aged 55+.
 Interested applicants should contact Tillicum directly @ 250-716-3438 or e-mail to email@example.com.

 M’Akola Housing operates a number of housing complexes in Nanaimo for aboriginal families and seniors.
 For information on this housing, contact M’Akola @ 250-756-4217.

 Canadian Mental Health Association – Mid Island Branch